| Title: | Models of Decision Confidence and Measures of Metacognition |

 According to logWEV, the confidence decision variable is equal to

-is sampled from a lognormal distribution with a location parameter
+. is sampled from a lognormal distribution with a location parameter

-and a scale parameter of
+of and a scale parameter of .

-quantifies the amount of unsystematic variability
+The parameter quantifies the amount of unsystematic variability

 contributing to confidence judgments but not to the discrimination judgments.

-represents the weight that is put on the choice-irrelevant
+The parameter represents the weight that is put on the choice-irrelevant

-features in the confidence judgment.
+features in the confidence judgment. and are fitted in

 addition to the set of shared parameters.